kizitonwose/Calendar/docs/View.md

 Then follow the setup instructions above to provide a day resource/binder etc as you would do for the month calendar.

-If you would like to toggle the calendar between month and week views, please see the `Example1Fragment` in the sample app where we did exactly this.
+If you would like to toggle the calendar between month and week views, please see the sample app where we did this using a `ValueAnimator`.
+You can use whichever animation logic you prefer.
 The result is shown below:

 <img src="https://user-images.githubusercontent.com/15170090/195636303-a99312c9-23a3-44cd-8a38-6ba21b3c4802.gif" alt="Week and month modes" width="250">

-If you wish to animate height changes on the CalendarView when switching between week and month modes, please see Example 1 in the sample app where we use a `ValueAnimator`.
-You can use whichever animation logic you prefer.

 If you wish to show more or less than 7 days at a time on the week calendar, you should set the `scrollPaged` attribute to `false`.
 Also, set the `daySize` property to `FreeForm` which gives you the freedom to define a preferred size for your day cells.
 Please read the documentation in the `DaySize` class to fully understand the available options.